Locals recommend 5 must-see places when visiting Japan.

 Tầm nhìn ngoạn mục khi đứng trên đỉnh Moiwa.

-Mount Moiwa is very popular with Japanese locals and those who love the wilderness.
-The best time to admire the scenery here is during the snowy season, when you step into the peaceful white snow land, you will fully enjoy the beauty of nature in the land of the rising sun.
-Visitors can choose to move to the top of Moiwa by cable car to be able to see the entire beauty of this mountain peak.
+Mount Moiwa is very popular with Japanese locals and those who love remote areas.
+The best time to admire the scenery here is during the snowy season, when you step into the peaceful white landscape and fully enjoy the beauty of nature in the Land of the Rising Sun.
+Visitors can choose to travel to the summit of Moiwa by cable car to get a panoramic view of the mountain peak.

 Vẻ đẹp núi Moiwa khi tuyết phủ trắng xoá.

-The beauty of Mount Moiwa when covered in white snow.
+The beauty of Mount Moiwa when it's covered in snow.

 Du khách có thể lựa chọn di chuyển bằng cáp treo để lên đến đỉnh Moiwa.

-Visitors can choose to travel by cable car to reach the top of Moiwa.
+Visitors can choose to travel by cable car to reach the summit of Moiwa.

 Cảnh quan tuyệt đẹp khi về đêm của núi Moiwa.

-Moiwa's night view is also stunning and welcomes visitors.
-You can see the city lights of Sapporo, home to about two million people, and the mountains stretching out into the distance.
+Moiwa's nighttime scenery is also stunning and expansive, welcoming visitors to explore.
+You can see the city lights of Sapporo, home to about two million people, and the mountains stretching into the distance.

-Visitors can also visit Niseko Kanrosui, a natural spring that produces mineral-rich water in Moiwa.
-Kanrosui's water is created from snow and rain that falls from the mountain's summit.
-Over the decades, the spring's water has seeped through layers of lava and volcanic ash from the mountain before flowing into underground streams.
+Visitors can also visit Niseko Kanrosui, a natural spring that provides mineral-rich water in Moiwa.
+Kanrosui's water is formed from snow and rain falling from the mountaintop.
+For decades, the spring's water has seeped through layers of lava and volcanic ash from the mountain before flowing into underground streams.

 Hình ảnh suối nước khoáng tự nhiên Niseko Kanrosui trên núi Moiwa.

-Image of Niseko Kanrosui natural hot spring on Mt.
-Moiwa.
+Image of the Niseko Kanrosui natural mineral spring on Mount Moiwa.

 Tokamachi City, Niigata Prefecture

-Located a 2-hour bullet train ride from Tokyo, it is a favorite among locals for its quintessential Japanese landscapes of ice-capped mountains, lush green rice fields and lakes that reflect the sky like a mirror.
+Located two hours from Tokyo by bullet train, this place is a favorite among locals for its quintessential Japanese landscapes: snow-capped mountains, lush green rice paddies, and lakes that reflect the sky like mirrors.

 Tokamachi khoác lên mình sắc xanh của những ruộng đồng xanh mướt.

-Tokamachi is covered in the green of lush green fields.
+Tokamachi is adorned with the green hues of lush green rice fields.

 Nơi đây chinh phục du khách bởi vẻ đẹp của thiên nhiên kỳ vĩ.

-Visitors coming here in winter also have the opportunity to participate in the most famous festival of the region, the Tokamachi Snow Festival.
-The festival was born from the concept of enjoying and overcoming the cold of the local people, who understand the harsh beauty of winter.
-The city will be decorated with snow sculptures crafted by the city's residents, creating a unique impression that you will not find anywhere else.
+Visitors coming here in winter also have the opportunity to participate in the region's most famous festival, the Tokamachi Snow Festival.
+The festival originated from the local people's belief in enjoying and overcoming the icy cold, as they understand the harsh beauty of winter.
+The city will be decorated with snow sculptures crafted by its residents, creating a unique impression you won't find anywhere else.

 Lễ hội Tuyết Tokamachi thu hút đông đảo du khách tới trải nghiệm.

-When in Niigata, visitors can enjoy local specialties such as delicious uonuma koshihikari rice, hegisoba noodles and Echigo beer.
-Don't forget to try local sake and buy some high-quality kitchenware from Tsubame-Sanjo, one of Japan's largest craft centers, as souvenirs.
+When visiting Niigata, tourists can enjoy local specialties such as delicious uonuma koshihikari rice, hegisoba noodles, and Echigo beer.
+Don't forget to try the local sake and buy some high-quality kitchenware from Tsubame-Sanjo, one of Japan's largest craft centers, as souvenirs.

 Mì Hegisoba, món ăn đặc trưng của vùng Niigata.

-Hegisoba noodles, a specialty dish of the Niigata region.
+Hegisoba noodles, a signature dish of the Niigata region.

 Khu phố này mang vẻ đẹp giao thoa giữa nét cổ kính và hiện đại.

-This neighborhood has a beautiful blend of ancient and modern features.
+This neighborhood boasts a beautiful blend of old-world charm and modern design.

-Kagurazaka means “hill of the gods”, so religious festivals are an integral part of the local tourist identity.
-On the main street are Zenkokuji Temple and Akagi Jinja, a shrine whose outer building was designed by one of Japan’s most famous architects, Kengo Kuma.
-In the summer, festival stalls and lanterns line the streets, and the whole neighborhood is filled with excitement for the bustling festival season to welcome visitors.
+Kagurazaka means "hill of the gods," so religious festivals are an integral part of the local tourism identity.
+On the main street are Zenkokuji Temple and Akagi Jinja, a temple whose exterior was designed by one of Japan's most renowned architects, Kengo Kuma.
+In the summer, festival stalls and lanterns line the streets, creating a dazzling spectacle, and the entire neighborhood is filled with excitement for the bustling festival season, welcoming visitors.

 Trang thông tin du lịch và phong cách sống Travellive+